AV-Forlaget/swann-website/README.md

 To get started run `sh run.sh` and wait for it to finish.
 When finished you can visit your new Nuxt Project at `localhost:3000`.

 ##Static build
-To generate a static build of the site run `docker-compose exec narrator_onboarding_frontend yarn generate`.
+To generate a static build of the site run `docker-compose exec frontend yarn generate`.
 Then copy the `dist` folder to the location final location

 For detailed explanation on how things work, checkout [Nuxt.js docs](https://nuxtjs.org).